ctkjose/v-book/src/en/functions.md

 ```
 ## Variable number of arguments

 V supports functions that receive an arbitrary, variable amounts of arguments, denoted with the `...` prefix.
+These functions are called **variadic functions**.
-Below, `a ...int` refers to an arbitrary amount of parameters that will be collected into an array named `a`.
+Below, `a ...int` refers to an arbitrary amount of parameters all which are of type `int` that will be collected into an array named `a`.

 ```v
 fn sum(a ...int) int {